brenthompson2/MIDI/README.md

     including: wb, writeVLQ, writeSMF, writeHeader, etc.
     calls writeTrackEvent from trackMelody.cpp to write individual tracks

-channelMessages.cpp = where channel messages are written metaEvents.cpp = where metaEvents are written
-MIDIconst.h = creates a bunch of constants that make the MIDI code easier for the human to read and write
+events.cpp = where channel messages and metaEvents are written MIDIconst.h = creates a bunch of constants that make the MIDI code easier for the human to read and write

-trackMelody.cpp = where the measureList will be translated into the MIDI file
+writeTrack.cpp = where the measureList will be translated into the MIDI file

 fileReader.cpp = where the notMIDI file will be read into the measureList